valkey-io/valkey-doc/docs/reference/modules/modules-native-types.md

 ---

-After registering our new data type in the `RedisModule_OnLoad()` function, we also need to be able to set Redis keys having as value our native type.
+After registering our new data type in the `RedisModule_OnLoad()` function, we also need to be able to set Valkey keys having as value our native type.

 This normally happens in the context of commands that write data to a key.
 The native types API allow to set and get keys to module native data types,